 Changing how you take PrEP

-Your risk of HIV may change over time.
+Your need for PrEP and protection against HIV may change over time.
 You can change how you take PrEP or stop and restart PrEP, as your circumstances change.

 Changing your dosing schedule